EUR

 +33 (0)6 07 57 01 20

-Cabinet in ebony, poplar, pear, amaranth, amourette, satinwood, tortoiseshell, ivory and stained bone.
-It is composed of two distinct parts: the upper part and the base.
+An impressive cabinet made of ebony, poplar, pear, amaranth, snakewood, satinwood, tortoiseshell, ivory, and stained bone.
+It is composed of two distinct parts: the upper section and the base.

-The upper part is surmounted by a cornice and two drawers on the length of the frame.
-We can see different characters carved on these drawers, mainly children and nymphs.
-Underneath are two panels, each with a carved medallion representing a mythological scene: the judgment of Paris.
+The upper section is topped with a cornice and has two drawers running alongside the structure.
+Various sculpted figures can be observed on these drawers, mainly puttis and nymphs.
+Below, there are two doors, each featuring a sculpted medallion depicting mythological scenes from the Judgment of Paris.

-These leaves open onto twelve drawers surrounding two interior doors.
-When open, these doors reveal a theater entirely inlaid with exotic woods, stained bone and tortoise shell.
-On either side of the theater are mirrors that enlarge the space and accentuate the architectural appearance.
-Two paintings are located on either side: Galatea on the left and the Cyclops Polyphemus on the right.
+These doors open to reveal twelve drawers surrounding two inner doors.
+When opened, these doors reveal a theater entirely inlaid with exotic woods, stained bone, and tortoiseshell.
+Mirrors are positioned on each side of the theater, expanding the space and enhancing the architectural aspect.
+Two paintings are located on either side: Galatea on the left and the Cyclops Polyphemus on the right, highlighted by the skillful use of mirrors.

-The base of the cabinet has four drawers whose front, surrounded by guilloche moldings surrounding an engraving, is similar to the fronts of the interior drawers of the cabinet.
+The base of the cabinet features four drawers, whose fronts, bordered with guilloche moldings surrounding an engraving, are similar to the fronts of the interior drawers of the cabinet.
+Two engraved panels depicting countryside landscapes are located behind five twisted columns.
+Four aprons depicting chimeras with Asian influences are positioned between the columns on the front.

 H. 203 x W. 170 x D. 56 cm

-The two mythological figures engraved on the inner doors could be Aphrodite and Ploutos.
-Indeed, the woman on the left, represented naked, is accompanied by love, a winged child with his bow and arrows.
-The young man in the right doorway holds a sickle in his right hand and a cornucopia in the other.
-Plutos, often represented as a young man, is the son of Demeter, which could explain the sickle.
+The two mythological figures engraved on the inner doors could be Aphrodite and Plutus.
+Indeed, the woman on the left, depicted nude, is accompanied by Cupid, a winged child with his bow and arrows.
+The young man on the right door holds a sickle in his right hand and a cornucopia on the other side.
+Plutus, often depicted as a young man being the son of Demeter, could explain the sickle.
 The cornucopia is his attribute.

 Galerie Pellat de Villedon